Brand new: Presidio Tunnel Tops

 Sculpted benches made from fallen Cypress trees add a sensuous touch to Cliff Walks + Overlooks.
 For those that know their city history, our multi-layered story is revealed via three vantage points for new views that encompass San Francisco Bay, Golden Gate Bridge, National Cemetery, Angel Island, Alcatraz Island, and beyond.

 To learn more about the Presidio, don‘t miss the new Presidio Field Station (open Wednesday through Friday, 11 a.m. to 4 p.m.; Saturday and Sunday, 10 a.m. to 5 p.m.; closed Monday and Tuesday) where the natural and cultural world is on display, presented via activities (anyone want to paint a ceramic frog or sketch an owl?) focused on kids.
 This is staffed by youth Adventure Guides with seasonally changing content to encourage curious exploration and investigation of the real Presidio – and next door is the Crissy Field Center + Learning Labs.
-Check out the cozy Campfire Circle, too.
+And because nobody’s ever too old for toasted marshmallows on a stick, check out the cozy Campfire Circle, too.

 With fun in mind